neroxps/zsh-ai/README.md

 **🎯 Dead Simple** - Just type `# what you want to do` and press Enter.
 That's it.

-**🔒 Privacy First** - Your commands stay local.
-API calls only when you trigger them.
+**🔒 Privacy First** - Bring your own API keys.
+Your commands stay local, API calls only when you trigger them.

 **🛠️ Zero Dependencies** - Optionally `jq` for reliability.